CarterPape/CarterPape.github.io/the-blog/_posts/2020-06-15-moabtimes-com-wins-first.md

 Moab generally has pretty good internet speeds, but if you trek far enough from the valley, those speeds either fall drastically or disappear completely.[^rural-broadband] As of writing, uncapped broadband internet is unavailable in Castle Valley, a town of just under 400 people, and in some places in the southern part of Spanish Valley.

-For that reason, and because even some people who live near downtown Moab do not pay for (and maybe cannot pay for) the fastest internet speeds available to them, it is important to make web pages small so that people can actually load them.
+For that reason, and because even some people who live near downtown Moab do not pay for (and maybe cannot pay for) the fastest internet speeds available to them, it is important to make web pages small enough that people can actually load them.

 It's like trying to download a movie versus loading a small image.
 Cutting the cruft that can build up on websites — needless scripts, images that are too large, unused typefaces — helps keep page sizes small, making your website accessible to more people.

-Maintaining a fast web server can be a relatively low-cost task, but you have to [program it with the right priorities](#software).
+Maintaining a fast web server can be a relatively low-cost task, but you have to [program it with the right priorities](#software) then keep it that way.
 A [mid-tier Amazon Lightstail server](https://aws.amazon.com/lightsail/pricing/) hosted the 2019 version of `moabtimes.com`, and [Cloudflare](https://www.cloudflare.com)'s content delivery network served the content, combining for one of the most cost-effective and fast back ends currently available to small businesses.
 More on the [systems](#systems) and [software](#software) later.

 Together, these cost-effective web technologies serving a stripped-down WordPress site made for page speeds that consistently rated 90% or better on [Google PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/?url=moabtimes.com) — on par or better than most national news outlets.